VooraUdayBhaskar/Airbnbs-Impact-on-Rental-Market/README.md

 ### Technical Stack
 * React for UI components
 * Visual Studio tool to run the application
-* Material-UI for styling
+* CSS for styling
 * Leaflet Open street map for mappings
 * D3.js for data visualization
-* Recharts for data visualization
+* Recharts for visualizations

 ## Future Contributions
 * Fork this repository